 21. Chic Bamboo Hourglass Floor Lamp

 Serenity is something we’re all constantly chasing–especially in our interior spaces.
 With these gorgeous lamps, you’re halfway there.
 Their design marries a modern concept with a timeless silhouette.
 And the materials, bamboo and paper, have been used to light the way since ancient times.
 LED bulbs inside these lamps emanate light, which is muted into a gradient golden glow that feels organic.
-These are the best floor lamps for a spa-like atmosphere.
+This lamp is a great choice for a spa-like atmosphere.
 They don’t take up much space.
 You can place them in any area that needs a calm aura and a stylish look.
 You’ll definitely want more than one.

 22. Floor Lamp with Innovative Two Wheel Pulley